AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/standalone-samples/auth-code/readme.md

 app.get('/', (req, res) => {
 ```

-Next we have to pick the `scopes` related to the user.
+Next, we have to pick the `scopes` related to the user.
 If we are logging in a user, then we must at least request access to basic user information.
 The default scope of `user.read` grants that basic access.
 To learn more see the [Microsoft Graph permissions reference](https://docs.microsoft.com/en-us/graph/permissions-reference).

 ```js
     const authCodeUrlParameters = {